Camilla Kenyon

 Camilla E. L. Kenyon (May 15, 1876 – September 25, 1957) was an American author of two novels and several short works.
 Her first novel was Spanish Doubloons, originally published in 1919 by Bobbs Merrill, also serialized in Munsey's Magazine and republished in a less-costly hardback edition by the A. L. Burt Company.
-This lively story of a group of treasure hunters on a Pacific island is told from the first person viewpoint of the heroine.
+It is a story about a group of treasure hunters on a Pacific island, told from the first person viewpoint of the heroine.
 It is widely available today as a free e-book from numerous sites, and it has also been reprinted in a paperback edition.

 Career

 Among her reviews for Spanish Doubloons was Publishers Weekly in 1920, which said "..."From the first page the reader never doubts that all will be well at the last page and is therefore able to enjoy terrible predicaments and deadly perils that beset this latest of treasure seekers...".
 Her second novel was Fortune At Bandy's Flat, published by Bobbs Merrill in 1921.
 The Sketch also said of the book "Spanish Doubloons has the full thrill of its name and something extra.
 Miss Camilla Kenyon has given a jolly turn to the treasure-hunt yarn...".
 The Milwaukee Sentinel also reviewed Spanish Doubloons and mentioned it was sold for only $1.50 at the time.
 Spanish Again told in the first person, by the eighteen-year-old heroine, this is a story of romance and adventure set in the fictional Sierra mountains hamlet of Bandy's Flat, a community where gold was mined years earlier.
 This book has also been reprinted and is currently available in paperback.